-Longleat is known for its Elizabethan stately home, landscaped gardens, massive hedge maze, safari and adventure park.
-Longleat house was the first stately home to open its doors to the public in 1949, it was the first safari park to open outside of Africa (in 1966) and over the years Longleat has kept growing, adding new features and attractions.
+Longleat Safari and Adventure Park is known for its Elizabethan stately home, landscaped gardens, massive hedge maze, safari and adventure park.
+The house was the first stately home to open its doors to the public in 1949.
+It was also the first safari park to open outside of Africa (in 1966) and over the years Longleat has kept growing, adding new features and attractions.

 Longleat is currently part of a Tesco club card voucher scheme and clubcard holders can use these to purchase tickets.

 Concessionary Rate: Guests able to provide evidence of disability are entitled to bring a registered carer free of charge – do bring proof of additional needs to Longleat on the day of your visit.

 The Safari Bus has a surcharge of £5 per person over 3.
 A surcharge, usually a pound, is charged for a small bucket of animal feed at various stations.
 Kennels are not supervised, basic and £1 per dog.